jlming6/dots/README.md

 3. Copy vim/_vimrc to you $VIM_HOME.

 GitIgnore:

-    Now include the .gitignore-java (common ignore for java project)
+    Now include the .gitignore-java (common ignore for java project).

 ## Todo